asizemore/ENM_375_lecture_code/README.md

 **Lecture 5, February 4th**

 This lecture involves an in-class code demonstration, so I will provide the data through Canvas.
 The data we will use comes from [this paper](https://arxiv.org/abs/1608.03520).

+** Lecture 6, February 6th**

+The data for all figures in this lecture is included within the notebook.
+Catan dice rolls from 2016-2019 collected by [Taylor Patch](https://github.com/tcpatch).